RecordsKeeper/multichain/docs/source/miningmac.rst

     Error: Couldn't initialize permission database for blockchain recordskeeper.
 Probably rkd for this blockchain is already running.
 Exiting...

-First kill the daemon process and then try connecting to the RecordsKeeper Blockchain again.
-If the problem persists then restart your computer and then repeat the whole process of connecting to RecordsKeeper Blockchain again.
+First, kill the daemon process, and then try connecting to the RecordsKeeper blockchain again.
+If the problem persists, restart your computer and then repeat the whole process of connecting to the RecordsKeeper blockchain again.

 .. note::